KaikeGold/OsuAreaCalculator/README.md

 # OsuAreaCalculator with Machine Learning

-## Update
+## Disclaimer
 This version is just a cloned repo of the actual project found [here](https://github.com/KaikeGold/OsuAreaCalculator).
+Please support the [creator](https://github.com/KaikeGold)

 ## Installation
 1. Download the repo